- Bright yellow flowers grow in clusters of 20 – 200 heads.

-- Common tansy is widespread across the CKISS region, so it is classified as Established on the CKISS Annual Priority List.
+- Common tansy is widespread across the CKISS region, so it is classified as Strategic Control on the CKISS Annual Priority List.

-- However, parts of the Creston Invasive Plant Management Area (IPMA) do not have established populations of Common tansy, so efforts are made to Contain the species there.
+- However, parts of the Creston Invasive Plant Management Area do not have established populations of common tansy, so efforts are made to Contain current infestations there.

 - While it is not realistic to eradicate this species at the landscape level, this species may be treated at high priority sites (e.g. wildlife habitat, corridors of spread, adjacent to agricultural land, restoration sites, etc.) based on specific land management objectives.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.